jupiter-jazz/atomkraft-nuke/README.md

 Download AtomKraft
 ------------------

-There are two flavours of AtomKraft:
+There are two flavours of AtomKraft/Nuke:

-- AtomKraft *free* -- the free-as-in-beer version, limited to max 1 per customer/site & locked down to 2 rendering threads.
-With embedded license.
+- AtomKraft/Nuke *Free* -- the free-as-in-beer version, limited to max 1 per customer/site & locked down to 2 rendering threads.
+No need for a license (it is embedded).
-- AtomKraft *full* -- the full featured commercial version, powered by unlimited rendering threads.
+- AtomKraft/Nuke *Full* -- the full featured commercial version, powered by unlimited rendering threads.
 Requires a license, otherwise renders with a watermark.

-You can freely download them on the AtomKraft product website: https://atomkraft.hk/nuke
+You can freely download them on the AtomKraft/Nuke product website: https://atomkraft.hk/nuke

 Report a bug/issue